jan-dolezil/jan-dolezil.github.io/src/content/cv.md

 ---

 ## Skills
-- Python
+- Python, Pytorch, OpenCV, Numpy
-- Electrical Engineering
+- C
-- Computer Science
+- Matlab, Simulink
+- English (C1), Czech (Native), German (Conversational)

 ## Biographical Summary
-Extra biographical notes or a summary can go here.
+Working towards a Ing. degree in Cybernetics and Robotics at CTU FEE, with a focus on Computer vision and control theory.
+Experienced in teaching informatics and leading a robotics club.